ginstrom/paladin-novel/manuscript/chapter-14.md

 Gond hesitated, then drew his blade and offered it hilt-first.
 The silver steel caught the dappled sunlight, its surface unmarked despite the morning's battle.

 Thorek took the sword with the reverence of a master craftsman, his calloused fingers running along the fuller, testing the balance, examining the edge with an expert's eye.
 His breathing grew shallow as he studied the weapon, turning it this way and that in the light.
+The dwarf's weathered hands traced the blade's surface with the delicate touch of someone who understood metal at its most fundamental level.
+He held it up to catch the light, squinted at the grain of the steel, even brought it close to his ear and tapped it gently with one thick finger, listening to the tone it produced.

 "By Turin's hammer," he whispered, his voice filled with awe.
 "This is no mortal blade."

 "What do you mean?"
 Gond asked.

 The dwarf looked up, his eyes wide with something approaching religious fervor.
 "I have worked metal for over two centuries, lad.
 I have forged weapons for kings and heroes, blades that have carved their names into legend.
 But this..."
 He held the sword up, watching light play along its perfect edge.
-"This is beyond my ability to forge.
+"The steel is too pure, the balance too perfect.
+The edge holds a sharpness that should be impossible to maintain.
+And the way it resonates when struck—it sings with harmonics I've never heard from earthly metal.
+This is beyond my ability to forge.
 Beyond any mortal smith's ability."

 Silviana moved closer, her ancient eyes studying the weapon with new interest.
 "The old songs speak of such blades.
 Weapons transformed by divine will, forged not in earthly fires but in the crucible of righteous purpose."